Ettelbruck: Transportation

-Ettelbruck lies at the exact spot where three rivers meet: the Sauer, the Wark and the Alzette.
+Ettelbruck lies where three rivers meet: the Sauer, the Wark and the Alzette.
 This location has historically made Ettelbruck a major transportation hub for the country second only to the city of Luxembourg.

 Ettelbruck serves as a junction, where the line to Diekirch branches off the main line Luxembourg – Liège.
 The station is on Line 10, which connects Luxembourg City to central and northern Luxembourg towards Gouvy and Wiltz, with a branch line connecting to Diekirch.

 The A7 motorway, known as the Motorway of the North, is connected to Ettelbruck via the trunk road B7 which runs along the east of Ettelbruck.
 The B7 junction is bordering Schieren.
 The other main access routes are the national roads N15 Rue de Bastogne, and the N7 that crosses Ettelbruck north to south.

 Attractions

-The General George S. Patton Memorial Museum in Ettelbruck honors the general who liberated the town.
-The museum exhibits photographs, uniforms (both military and prison camp), weapons and documents from the period of German occupation of Luxembourg (May 1940 to September 1944).
-It also displays helmets, plane engines and a cast of the Patton statue of West Point.
-The museum was opened on 7 July 1995 and represents a main tourist attraction in the town.
-It was renovated in 2014 and now features a large graffiti.
+The General George S. Patton Memorial Museum in Ettelbruck, opened in July 1995, honours the general who liberated the town.
+The museum exhibits photographs, documents and memorabilia relating to the German occupation of Luxembourg (May 1940 to September 1944).
+It also displays a cast of the Patton statue at West Point.
+The museum was renovated in 2014.
+In September 2024, the Luxembourg government recognised Ettelbruck as a major site of World War II memory and supported the commemoration of the “Route of Liberation of Europe”, including enhanced visitor facilities around the museum and Patton Square.

 The Ettelbruck parish church—D' Kierch Ettelbréck—is a decagonal structure.
-Restored in 1849, the church contains tombstones dating as far back to the 15th century.
+Restored in 1849, the church contains tombstones dating as far back as the 15th century.
+The town’s Festivities Department, based at Place de l’Église, organises annual cultural events in the church square, underscoring its role as a community landmark.

 Sport

 Ettelbruck since 1917 has been the home of the football team FC Etzella Ettelbruck.
-The team plays in Ettelbruck's football stadium Stade Am Deich which has capacity of about 2,000.
+The team plays in Ettelbruck's football stadium Stade Am Deich which has a capacity of about 2,000.